Overview

 Key Catalysts

-• Pectra Upgrade (May 2025): 11 EIPs including doubled blob capacity, account abstraction, and validator stake cap increase to 2048 ETH
+• Pectra Upgrade (May 2025, shipped): 11 EIPs including doubled blob capacity, account abstraction, and validator stake cap increase to 2048 ETH

 • ETF Adoption: Continued institutional accumulation through spot ETH ETFs